04.product

 PR Review

-AI-assisted code review on every pull request.
-Reads the diff, applies your per-repo review rules, and posts threaded comments plus a reviewer vote in Azure DevOps.
+AI-assisted code review on every pull request, across Azure DevOps, Gitea, and GitHub from one set of rules.
+Reads the diff, applies your per-repo review instructions, posts threaded comments and a reviewer vote — running through a predictable, audit-friendly pipeline rather than an open-ended agent loop.

 - Per-repo review rules from .ignix/review-instructions.md, loaded into every review